chamilo/docs/teacher-guide/course_creation.md

 ![](../.gitbook/assets/images15%20%283%29.png)

-_Illustration 14: Creating a course – short version_
+_Illustration: Creating a course – short version_

 Additional **options** \(entirely optional\) are available by clicking on the \_Advanced settings\_button: